-Going into an all-out assault against its archrival IWC (namely, its IWC Big Pilot Top Gun model,) the Swiss watchmaker Breitling will soon start selling a limited edition Breitling Chronomat 44 TOPGUN automatic chronograph watch, which is going to proudly wear colors of the famous U.S. Navy Fighter Weapons School, which is more known under its “TOP GUN” nickname thanks to the eponymous Hollywood blockbuster starring Tom Cruise.
+Going into an all-out assault against its archrival IWC (namely, its IWC Big Pilot Top Gun model,) Breitling will soon start selling a limited edition Chronomat 44 TOPGUN.
+The new self-winding chronograph is going to proudly wear colors of the famous U.S. Navy Fighter Weapons School, which is more known under its “TOP GUN” nickname thanks to the eponymous Hollywood blockbuster starring Tom Cruise.

 The official press release that accompanied the launch of the new timekeeper was as brief, as it was vague.